Is weed legal in British Columbia?

 The British Columbia Cannabis Control and Licensing Act authorizes adults to grow up to four (4) plants per household.
 Plants must not be visible from public spaces off the property.
 The limits are in addition to the authorized limit of licensed growing of medical marijuana.
 Home cultivation is also banned in homes used as day-care or community-care centers.

-Thousands of Canadians are federally licensed to possess and use medical marijuana.
-Until the new law is passed, Canadians must the qualify for the Access to Cannabis for Medical Purposes Regulations (ACMPR), which came into effect on Aug.
+Thousands of Canadians are federally licensed to possess and use medical marijuana under British Columbia marijuana laws.
+Until the new law is passed, Canadians must then qualify for the Access to Cannabis for Medical Purposes Regulations (ACMPR), which came into effect on Aug.
 24, 2016.

 Recipients must provide medical documentation confirming the diagnosis by an authorized physician or nurse practitioner.